First of all accept our congratulations on clearing prelims!

 IPoS: Good Future, Must be put at higher order

 After you are done with your DAF, take printout (2 copies).
-Sign on every page of the one copy of DAF and then checking all details again; send it to UPSC by Speed Post along with other supporting documents mentioned in the DAF so that it reaches there by 20 October 2016.
+Sign on every page of the one copy of DAF and then checking all details again; send it to UPSC by Speed Post along with other supporting documents mentioned in the DAF so that it reaches there on time.
 Keep another copy of the DAF with you for the future reference.
 Also keep soft copy of the filled DAF with you.

 We hope that this article will help you in working with your DAF in an efficient way.
 Feel free to come up with any query.